-In cases like these, we also like to look at no medical exam life insurance policies since these types of life insurance policies will usually have a faster approval process, allowing one to qualify for their loan sooner.
+Moreover, in such cases, we recommend exploring no medical exam life insurance policies.
+These types of policies typically have a faster approval process, enabling one to qualify for the loan quickly.

 - Buy/sell agreement.

-Individuals may also choose to purchase a separate life insurance policy aside from the one that they have specifically designed to help protect their family to finance a buy/sell agreement between partners in a business.
-This way, should anything happen to one business partner, the surviving partner will receive enough money to “buy out” the surviving partner’s family so that the business can move forward with just the surviving member in charge.
+Individuals may opt to purchase a separate life insurance policy, in addition to the one specifically designed to protect their family, to finance a buy/sell agreement between partners in a business.
+This approach ensures that, in the event of the untimely death of one business partner, the surviving partner will receive sufficient funds to “buy out” the deceased partner’s family, enabling the business to continue with only the surviving partner in charge.

-Life insurance policies purchased for these purposes can ensure that the surviving members of a business partnership are adequately compensated for their loved one’s portion of the business without putting additional financial strains of the existing business.
-They’re also a great way to ensure that both partners feel that their loved ones would be financially protected in the event that they died prematurely.
+Life insurance policies purchased for this purpose can ensure that the surviving members of a business partnership are adequately compensated for their loved one’s share of the business without placing additional financial strain on the existing business.
+This strategy also offers peace of mind to both partners, knowing that their loved ones will be financially protected in the event of their premature death.